0xPolygon/polygon-docs/docs/zkEVM/concepts/mfibonacci/mfibonacci-example.md

 Also, the initial values are specified as $\mathbf{a_0} = 2$ and $\mathbf{a_1} = 1$.

-Here are the first ten members of the mFibonacci series,
+Here are the first ten terms of the mFibonacci series,

 $$
 \mathbf{ \ \ 2,\ \ 1,\ \ 2,\ \ 2,\ \ 4,\ \ 8,\ \ 32,\ \ 256,\ \ 8192,\ \ 2097152,\ \ \dots }